wadmp/newdocs/docs/src/tutorials/move-a-device/README.md

 1. The X.509 certificates were copied to Server 2 as described in this procedure;

-2. The device identity exists in Server 2. i.e. Use the "Create Device" screen in the WebAccess/DMP UI, or the "POST /identity/devices" endpoint in the API.
+2. The device identity exists in Server 2. i.e., Use the "Create Device" screen in the WebAccess/DMP UI or the "POST /identity/devices" endpoint in the API.